yoonsery/Udemy_WebBootcamp/README.md

 <summary>Node</summary>

 - Explore the components of back-end development, working with an MVC framework
-- Apply concepts like data types, objects, methods, objectoriented programming, and classes in the context of backend development.
+- Apply concepts like data types, objects, methods, objectoriented programming, and classes in the context of backend development
 - Server-Side JavaScript
 - Using Node on the command line
 - NPM